LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

   As said previously, we should user a special tool that will say to the load balancer all servers that are connected.
 For this lab, we will be introduced to the serf agent.
+Basically, its job is to notify the load balancer when a node is up or down.

 5. <a name="M5"></a>**[M5]** __In the physical or virtual machines of a typical infrastructure we tend to have not only one main process